DataDog/system-tests/docs/weblog/README.md

 ### GET /dsm/manual/produce_with_thread

 This endpoint sets a DSM produce operation manual API checkpoint, doing so within another thread to ensure DSM context API works cross-thread.
-A 200 response with a json body containing the DSM base64 encoded context: `dd-pathway-ctx-base64` is returned upon success.
+A 200 response with "ok" is returned along with the base64 encoded context:
+`dd-pathway-ctx-base64`, which is returned within the response headers.
 Otherwise, error messages will be returned.

 Expected query params:
   - `type`: Type of DSM checkpoint, typically the system name such as 'kafka'